akbar-navid/TMS-EMG/README.md

 The models from ```M2M-Net``` are in a Jupyter cell format.
 Please consider running the cells sequentially in VSCode or Spyder.

-Matlab scripts used to the process and visualize both the forward and inverse models can be found in ```other```.
+Matlab scripts used to preprocess and visualize both the forward and inverse models can be found in ```other```.

 <!-- ## Usage
 Clone this repo, and copy the _\_data_ folder from [here](https:) to the root directory [as shown in the file tree above], for all codes to work.